EEZhuang/THRIVE/README.md

 How to Run:
 **
 =======================================
-To be able to run our application on an emulator, you would have to run "node index.js" within your terminal.
+Before running the application on an emulator, you would have to run "node index.js" within your terminal.
 Therefore, you would need to have node js installed.  https://nodejs.org/en/

+Now, with your emulator open, locate the 'thrive' app and press on the app icon to start the app.
+If the app is not visible on the home screen, swipe up from the bottom of the home screen to open the app drawer, where you can scroll through the emulator's apps to find 'thrive'.

 ==============================================================================